danstepanov/danstepanov.com/README.md

 # danstepanov.com

-This is my GitHub Page made with [Jekyll](http://jekyll.com).
-I've made it to play with front end development, to showcase my work, and to share my articles on iOS.
-You can download, fork and share the code.

-## Acknowledgements

-I largely copied the website from [Ed Sancha's](http://edsancha.com) personal webpage.
-You can find his source code in his [GitHub Profile](https://github.com/EdSancha)
+This is a simple website I made.
+Feel free to fork and use it for yourself.

 ## Contact

-If you have any feedback, [send me an email](mailto:dan@danstepanov.com) or contact me on [Twitter](http://twitter.com/danstepanov).
+Want to chat?
+[Send me an email](mailto:dan@danstepanov.com) or contact me on [Twitter](http://twitter.com/danstepanov).